HITECHCRIME/HC_SG152_Training/README.md

 For blood, sacrifice darkness to the rap gods
 My tribe uses doubt and fear to conquer flaws

-Fear in the eyes of the public
+Fear(?) in the eyes of the public
-When I drop the bombs
+When I drop the bombs with...

 With gold come knots tied on tight klout calls
 For blood, sacrifice darkness to the rap gods